Hearing and Vision Services

 Hearing & Vision Concerns

 An undiagnosed hearing or vision problem may impact your child's ability to develop and learn.
-And, because of the specialized equipment and trained technicians of the health department, even infants can be screened for hearing and vision impairments!
+And, because of the specialized equipment and trained technicians of the Department of Public Health, even infants can be screened for hearing and vision impairments!

 Your child may be having hearing problems if he/she: